 Another influence is company-specific standards and targets for optimal use of space.
 For example, there are isolated targets for factory planning, e.g. on target limits for the consumption of space for non-value-adding processes (e.g. for the provision of materials).
 Frequently, some targets cannot be directly represented in floorspace dimensioning indicators, but are nevertheless effective floorspace consumption.
 These include:

 - High flexibility of the layout (adaptability),

 - directed material flow (e.g. as customer requirements),

 - standards for spatial arrangement (e.g. U-layout, demarcation of floorspace for suppliers).

 All of this makes it clear that there can be no generally applicable calculation template for space dimensioning in factory planning.
 This is because the determination of space requirements is shaped, at least to a large extent, by company-specific experience and expectations.
 In concrete terms, the above-mentioned ratios between main and secondary floorspace must be determined on a case-by-case basis and successively optimized.
 Last but not least, this will increase the factory planning competence in the company; competitive advantages will arise in the struggle for space efficiency in production.

 Experience shows that even simple calculation approaches to floorspace dimensioning provide valuable insights.
 In any case, they significantly mitigate the risk of miscalculations.
-Our video illustrates this fact and also illustrates the basic principle of space requirements calculation.
+Our video series illustrates this fact and also explains the basic principle of space requirements calculation.